 9 \(k\)-means clustering

-One of the simplest and efficient techniques for clustering data is the \(k\)-means algorithm.
+One of the simplest and most efficient techniques for clustering data is the \(k\)-means algorithm.
 The algorithm begins with a choice for \(k\), the number of clusters to divide the data into.
 It is seeded with \(k\) initial means, and sequentially iterates through the observations, assigning them to the nearest mean, and re-calculating the \(k\) means.
 It stops at a given number of iterations or when points no longer change clusters.
 The algorithm will tend to segment the data into roughly equal sized, or spherical clusters, and thus will work well if the clusters are separated and equally spherical in shape.
+It is possible to get different solutions depending on the random seed.
+Often, the choice is to run the algorithm multiple times and choose one solution.

 The key elements to examine in a k-means clustering algorithm result are: